temporalio/helm-charts/README.md

 # Temporal Helm Chart
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts?ref=badge_shield)

+> **Note:** We are now RC testing v1 of the helm chart.
+Please check out the [v1 README](https://github.com/temporalio/helm-charts/tree/v1) for details.

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

 This repo contains a V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
 The dependencies that are bundled with this solution by default offer a baseline configuration to experiment with Temporal software.
 This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra, MySQL, or PostgreSQL database) that you may already have available in your environment.